• Skip to primary navigation

 This recipe for Chocolate Cake with Chocolate Buttercream Frosting is inspired by Ina Garten’s recipe and features my famous chocolate buttercream frosting.
 This homemade chocolate cake with made-from-scratch frosting is moist and delicious – a must for your next birthday party!

 I like to make people birthday cakes because birthdays are special and everyone deserves a special cake on their special day.
-This cake was for William’ first-grade teacher’s birthday.
+This cake was for William’s first-grade teacher’s birthday.
 She really deserved a cake.

 This recipe is hands down the best chocolate cake in the business.
 It is simple, rich, chocolaty, and classic.
 The chocolate cake is an Ina Garden recipe and the frosting is my buttercream but chocolate flavored.